Rodgers Instruments: Pipe organs

 Although known primarily for its electronic organs, Rodgers has built many pipe organs and pipe/electronic combination organs.

 Many Rodgers organs support the playing of actual pipe ranks in addition to their normal, electronic ranks.
 The first electronic organ to successfully integrate pipes and electronic tone generation was a Rodgers Gemini with Fratelli Ruffatti organ pipes installed in the Atlanta area home of Dr. Walter and Emily Spivey.
 It included a tuning control so the pipes and electronics could stay in tune with each other.

 The largest full pipe organ produced by the company was the Second Baptist Church Houston, Texas organ with five manuals and 187 pipe ranks.
 It was dedicated on August 23, 1987 and featured concerts on August 23 and 24th by organist Frederick Swann.
 In addition, it was the featured organ of the 1988 Houston National Convention of the American Guild of Organists where it was played by organist Diane Bish.
-This organ is used weekly in the church's traditional worship services, as well as for concerts and special events throughout the year.
+However, the organ’s console was offered for sale on eBay in 2015 and the instrument is no longer used.

 In August 1991, another large all-pipe Rodgers organ installed at Glenkirk Presbyterian Church, Glendora, California was the cover feature of The American Organist, official journal of the American Guild of Organists.

 Corporate affiliations

 Originally controlled by officers of Tektronix and the founding engineers, in September 1977, Rodgers became part of CBS Musical Instruments along with Steinway & Sons pianos, Fender guitars, Rhodes electric pianos, Gemeinhardt flutes, and a number of other instrument brand names.
-In 1985 CBS, divested itself of Rodgers, along with Steinway and Gemeinhardt, all of which were purchased by Steinway Musical Properties.
+In 1985 CBS divested itself of Rodgers, along with Steinway and Gemeinhardt, all of which were purchased by Steinway Musical Properties.
 Beginning May 1, 1988, Roland Corporation became the parent company of Rodgers, and Rodgers its subsidiary.
 This lasted until 2015.
 In addition to its own Rodgers organs, Rodgers produced Atelier home organs and Roland Classic C-330 and C-380 organs designed for home studios.
 As of January 4, 2016, Vandeweerd (Owner of Johannus) has been the parent company of Rodgers.